There are loads of employers you could apply to and, yes, you should be applying to more than one.

 2. Get organised to get a job

-- The autumn term is when finance employers will attend careers events.
-Check out the events search function on targetjobs.co.uk and your careers service website and register for the ones that interest you the most.
+- The autumn term is when finance employers will attend careers fairs and run events (whether face to face or virtual).
 This is a good chance for you to discuss any concerns you have with recruiters (eg mitigating circumstances, which work visas they accept), talk to recent graduates about what it’s like to work at the firm, and make contacts that you can mention in your application.
-To impress, carry out some preliminary research on the main attendees (a list of attendees will be available on the fair's webpage) and think of some questions
+To impress, carry out some preliminary research on the main attendees (a list of attendees will be available on the fair's webpage) and think of some questions.

 3. Technology is your friend

 You will need to demonstrate knowledge of what’s going on in the finance world in general and specific developments at (and affecting) individual employers.
 Technology can make finding this information a lot easier: